 Lastly you can see exactly how (step for step) you can implement a high free cash flow yield investment strategy in your portfolio.

 Why free cash flow yield is a great investment strategy

 Using a high free cash flow yield investment strategy makes a lot of sense because it is a “clean” valuation ratio you can use to find undervalued companies.

 It's a “clean” valuation ratio because cash in the company’s bank accounts at the beginning of the financial year plus or minus the cash the business made or loss must be equal to the cash in the bank accounts at the end of the year.

-There is not much management can do to manipulate these numbers, except through outright fraud – this means it is a good way to value a company.
+There is not much management can do to manipulate cash flow, except through outright fraud – this means it is a good way to value a company.

 What is free cash flow and free cash flow yield